Sumac is a red or purplish-red powdered spice made from the berries and occasionally the leaves of the sumac bush.

 Sumac bushes will grow from seed, root cuttings, or suckers.
 The berries grow in clumps and are ready for harvest in late summer and early fall.

-They are picked when they are fully ripe, a dark reddish-purple, but before rain has had a chance to wash the flavour off them.
+The berries are picked when they are fully ripe, generally a dark reddish-purple, but before rain has had a chance to wash the flavour off them.
 If the berries are harvested before they are ripe, they will be bitter.
 If harvested after a rainfall, their flavour will be washed away.

 When dried berries are ground into a powder, the powder doesn’t have much aroma, but has flavour.

 North American sumacs

 There are several varieties of sumac native to North America that are edible.